PoisotLab/ms_betacov_mapping/README.md

 between the biogeographic regions would have indicated that the signal of virus distribution is fully predicted by bat hosts ranges.
-Areas for which the biogeographic regions for bats and betacoronaviruses differ are primarily (i) South-Eastern Asia and (ii) The Middle East, which are regions of previous emergence events.
+Areas for which the biogeographic regions for bats and betacoronaviruses differ are primarily (i) southeast Asia and southern China, and (ii) the Arabian peninsula, which are both regions where zoonotic transmission has been documented (potentially driving a unique level of viral sampling effort that generates these patterns).
 These spatially limited mismatches nonwithstanding, the large level of congruence may be surprising, given that cross-species transmission may play a stronger role in coronavirus diversification than cospeciation [@Anthony2017GloPat]---a property that would theoretically allow for substantial broad divergence in their biogeography.
 However, host jumps at the family level or higher are relatively rare and significant events in coronavirus evolutionary